JavaScript is required

 Duolingo versus textbooks

 Traditional Korean textbooks like "Korean Grammar in Use" or "Integrated Korean" provide way more detailed grammar explanations and structured progression.
-You'll actually understand why sentences work the way they do.
+You'll understand why sentences work the way they do.
 The downside?
 Textbooks require more discipline and feel less fun than an app.

-If you use Duolingo for daily practice and a good textbook for understanding grammar, that's actually a solid combination for beginners.
+If you use Duolingo for daily practice and a good textbook for understanding grammar, that's a solid combination for beginners.

-Duolingo versus other apps
+Duolingo versus other language learning apps

 Apps like LingoDeer and Talk To Me In Korean offer Korean courses that many learners find more effective than Duolingo.
 LingoDeer has better grammar explanations built into the lessons, and Talk To Me In Korean provides tons of free podcast-style lessons with native speakers.